Aberdeenshire: History

 Aberdeenshire has a rich prehistoric and historical heritage.
 It is the locus of a large number of Neolithic and Bronze Age archaeological sites, including Longman Hill, Kempstone Hill, Catto Long Barrow and Cairn Lee.
 The area was settled in the Bronze Age by the Beaker culture, who arrived from the south around 2000–1800 BC.
 Stone circles and cairns were constructed predominantly in this era.
 In the Iron Age, hill forts were built.

-Around the 1st century AD, the Taexali people, who have left little history, were believed to have resided along the coast.
+Around the 1st century AD, the Taexali people, who left little history, were believed to have resided along the coast.
 The Picts were the next documented inhabitants of the area and were no later than 800–900 AD.
 The Romans also were in the area during this period, as they left signs at Kintore.
 Christianity influenced the inhabitants early on, and there were Celtic monasteries at Old Deer and Monymusk.

 Since medieval times, there have been many traditional paths that crossed the Mounth (a spur of mountainous land that extends from the higher inland range to the North Sea slightly north of Stonehaven) through present-day Aberdeenshire from the Scottish Lowlands to the Highlands.
-Some of the most well-known and historically important trackways are the Causey Mounth and Elsick Mounth.
+Some of the most well known and historically important trackways are the Causey Mounth and Elsick Mounth.

-Aberdeenshire played an important role in the fighting between the Scottish clans.
-Clan MacBeth and the Clan Canmore were two of the larger clans.
+Aberdeenshire played an important role in the fighting between the Scottish dynasties.
 Macbeth fell at Lumphanan in 1057.
 During the Anglo-Norman penetration, other families arrive, such as House of Balliol, Clan Bruce, and Clan Cumming (Comyn).
-When the fighting amongst these newcomers resulted in the Scottish Wars of Independence, the English king Edward I travelled across the area twice, in 1296 and 1303.
+During the Scottish Wars of Independence, the King of England Edward I travelled across the area twice with his invading army, in 1296 and 1303.
 In 1307, Robert the Bruce was victorious near Inverurie.
-Along with his victory came new families, namely the Forbeses and the Gordons.